janezd/advent-of-code/README.md

 ### 2015

-I started in several languages but didn't have time to proceed like this, so most solutions are in Python.
+I started in several languages but didn't have time to continue like this, so most solutions are in Python.
 Some are interesting, though.
 See [Spherical horses in bash](https://github.com/janezd/advent-of-code/blob/master/2015/03%20Spherical%20horses/solution.sh) or some [nice solutions of Some Assembly Required](https://github.com/janezd/advent-of-code/tree/master/2015/07%20Some%20Assembly%20Required), for example.